learnbyexample/cli-computing/cli_computing.md

 projects/  report.log  todos/

 # -c option creates a new archive, any existing archive will be overwritten
-# -f option allows to specify name of archive to be created
+# -f option allows to specify a name for the archive being created
 # rest of the arguments are the files/directories to be archived
 $ tar -cf bkp.tar report.log projects